glins97/deployment-template/README.md

 ### Initial Setup Workflow (`setup-infrastructure.yml`)

-One-time setup for:
+**Run this workflow FIRST** (one-time setup):
-- Terraform state S3 bucket
+- Creates Terraform state S3 bucket with encryption and versioning
-- EC2 key pairs
+- Generates EC2 key pairs and uploads to GitHub secrets
-- DynamoDB table for state locking
+- Creates DynamoDB table for state locking
+- Automatically configures GitHub secrets for deployment

+**Note**: This workflow calls `scripts/setup-infrastructure.sh` and requires AWS credentials to be set as repository secrets.

 ## 🔐 Environment Management